google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 user gesture will reject the promise with a `NotAllowedError` DOMException.
 And the autoplay attribute will also be ignored.

+Note: You can try out this feature policy by enabling the experimental flag `chrome://flags/#enable-feature-policy-autoplay-feature`.

 ### Example scenarios

 <b>Example 1:</b> Every time a user visits <i>VideoSubscriptionSite.com</i> on their